-Co-Chairs: Jodi Fink and Julie Schwartzman
+Co-Chairs: Julie Schwartzman and Lynn Mayer

 The Adult Program Committee has the unique responsibility of developing a wide range of enrichment experiences for our congregants.
 Whether it is to work with the rabbi to develop a lecture series, host a movie and discussion night or conduct a Jewish cooking workshop, the Adult Program Committee provides volunteers the opportunity to bring innovative programs to our doorstep.
 (Adult Education Web Page; see left column for additional Adult Programs.)

 By joining the BEECC Committee, members work alongside the Director of BEECC to set school policy, maintain rules and regulations, examine school tuition, and explore new ways to keep our preschool successful for the youngest of our students.
 Volunteering with the BEECC Committee is a great way for those new to Beth Emeth to get involved—it's a gateway to our community.
 (BEECC Web Page)

 BEECC Parents' Association

 The BEECC Parents' Association seeks members to develop fun and engaging programs for parents of the BEECC students.
 There are multiple opportunities to contribute by planning social events (think Moms' Night Out, playground playdates, and our annual school dance), educational programs on parenting issues for preschoolers, and fundraisers.
 The BEECC PA enables the preschool families to make long-lasting connections.
 Please consider volunteering with us.
 (BEECC PA Web Page)